top of page

 Filmmaking

-NOCTURNOS / A DOCUMENTARY
+NOCTURNOS / A SHORT DOCUMENTARY

 A week in the cold cloud forest in San Antonio de Tequendama, Cundinamarca, near the famous Colombian waterfall.
-There, every night, Martin and Sebas - students, volunteers of the monitoring program - stayed up to look for and monitor the Andean night monkey, Aotus lemurinus.
+There, every night, Martin and Sebas - students, volunteers of the monitoring program - stayed up to look for and monitor the endangered Andean night monkey, Aotus lemurinus.
 Observing the behavior of the group - composed of Maní and Mela with their calf, Morita -, noting coordinates and climbing the steep, wet trails.
 During the day, phenology walks and opening trails, to facilitate the work at night.

 Photography